 Slurry Seal: Slurry Seal consists of the application of thin asphalt emulsion (liquid asphalt) on existing asphalt roadway surface.
 Slurry Seal is a pavement preservation treatment that helps extend pavement life by keeping good streets in good condition.
 The treatment seals cracks on existing roads and protects the roadway surface from occurrences that cause normal wear and tear, thus slowing down the deterioration rate of the paveme

 What To Expect/Helpful Tips

 Convenience for businesses and residents is a top priority during the street resurfacing process.
 Because advance warning of roadwork is crucial, DDOT wants you to be ready.
-DDOT will place flyers on the windshields of parked vehicles 72 hours prior to the start of the street resurfacing work.
+DDOT will place notices and any necessary no parking signs on affected streets 72 hours prior to the start of the street resurfacing work.
 This notice will contain information about when the roadwork will occur.
-The flyers request that owners move their cars prior to resurfacing.
+The notices request that owners move their cars prior to resurfacing.
 If the car is not moved the day of milling and resurfacing and the owner cannot be contacted, a professional tow vehicle will move the car and place it back after the resurfacing is complete.
 This is at no cost to the vehicle owner.
 Note, before and after the actual resurfacing, work crews may be seen performing other work on the street.